browserengineering/book/book/animations.md

-This means that, whenever the `opacity` or `width` propertes of the element change---for any reason, including mutating its style attribute or loading a style sheet---then the browser should smoothly interpolate between the old and new values, in basically the same way the `requestAnimationFrame` loop did id.
+This means that, whenever the `opacity` or `width` propertes of the element change---for any reason, including mutating its style attribute or loading a style sheet---then the browser should smoothly interpolate between the old and new values, in basically the same way the `requestAnimationFrame` loop did it.
-This is much more convenient than writing a bunch of JavaScript, and also doesn't force you to remember each and every way in which the styles can change.
+This is much more convenient for website authors than writing a bunch of JavaScript, and also doesn't force them to remember each and every way in which the styles can change.

 Implement this CSS property.
-Start with a quick helper method that returns true if `transition` was set set for a particular property.
-(Unfortunately, setting up animations tends to have a lot of boilerplate code, but it's all pretty simple to understand.)
+Start with a quick helper method that returns true if `transition` was set set for a particular property This requires parsing the comma-separated `transition` syntax.^[Unfortunately, setting up animations tends to have a lot of boilerplate code, so get ready for more code than usual.
+The good news though is that it's all pretty simple to understand.]

 ```
 def has_transition(property_value, style):